diescalo/rst_test/doc/user_doc/discovering_the_xbee_network.rst

 network.
 XBee networks have different topologies and behaviors depending on the protocol of the XBee devices that form it.

-The XBee Python Library includes a class, called XBeeNetwork, that represents the set of nodes forming the actual XBee network.
+The XBee Python Library includes a class, called ``XBeeNetwork``, that represents the set of nodes forming the actual XBee network.
 This class allows you to perform some operations related to the nodes.
 The XBee Network object can be retrieved from a local XBee device after it has been opened using